-

 0 Body

-Pu'er resin (Chinese: 茶膏, pinyin: chagāo) or literally translated from Chinese as "tea paste" is a unique tea product that is hard to find an equal to.
-It does not look like anything special - small pieces of black color.
+Pu'er resin (Chinese: 茶膏, pinyin: chagāo), or literally "tea paste," is a unique tea product that is hard to find an equal.
+It looks unremarkable—small black pieces.

 In its dry form, pu-erh resin imparts a rich, strong aroma with cloying creamy caramel notes.